homayoun-afshari/nesy/README.md

 ## A Bit of History

 <p align="justify">
- If you're new to Artificial Intelligence (AI), you might think Neural Networks (NNs) are the whole story.
+ If you're new to Artificial Intelligence (AI), you might think Neural Networks (NNs) are the <i>whole</i> story.
 You might even believe AI and NNs are practically the same thing.
 Well, you're almost right!
 In a way, that's a fair assumption if we're talking <i>modern AI</i>, which is basically a love letter to neural methods.
 In fact, most of the field is obsessed with training and tweaking those glorious neurons.
-However, the history of AI tells a bit different story.
-Once upon a time, AI was all about <i>logical rules</i>, fondly known as <a href="https://en.wikipedia.org/wiki/GOFAI">Good-Old-Fashioned AI (GOFAI)</a>.
-And, my goodness, those methods worked like a charm!
-For instance, they powered expert systems that could reason through problems with the precision of a mathematician solving a crossword puzzle.
+However, the history of AI tells a different story.
+Once upon a time, AI was <i>all</i> about logical rules, fondly known as <a href="https://en.wikipedia.org/wiki/GOFAI">Good-Old-Fashioned AI (GOFAI)</a>.
+And, my goodness, those methods worked like a <a href="https://en.wikipedia.org/wiki/Mycin">charm</a>!
+For instance, MYCIN used hand-crafted logical rules to diagnose bacterial infections with a performance comparable to human experts.
 </p>

 <p align="center">